 Also note that a handgun for vacuum use will require an over-sized trigger guard to accept a space suited finger.
 András Bónitz mentions that many pistols today have large trigger-guards for gloved hands.
 However, a space suited finger is huge compared to a gloved finger.

-Nightcrawler points out that revolvers might be popular in free fall, since other weapons eject their spent cartridges.
-Hot brass flyiing around the compartment could cause all sorts of problems.
+Nightcrawler points out that revolvers might not be popular in free fall, since other weapons eject their spent cartridges.
+Hot brass flying around the compartment could cause all sorts of problems.
 A cartridge floating inside a control panel and shorting out a critical component could ruin your entire day.

 This is total space opera without a scrap of real science, but I couldn't resist.